jr3cermak/particle/libraries/axtls/doc/NOTES.md

 There is a base certificate provided in the code for initializing the SSL layer.
 We need to know how to update it in the future.

-There are many many command line functions that are not implemented in this software stack at present.
+There are many command line functions that are not implemented in this software stack at present.
 Authentication and alternative certificates, etc.

+There are many diagnostic printf and the like type statements that have been commented out in bulk by sed.
+Other <stdio.h> functions are not available in the C library for the Particle.
+If you get printf or gettimeofday symbol references look for these functions and comment them out and rewrite them.
+Other rogue calls to time(), putc() and vsprint() will also trigger these errors.
+The only way to find them is to comment out or #define big blocks of code out and slowly bring code/functions back into operation.
+If you include one function call at a time, you will slowly find the offending code that uses
+<stdio.h> functions that should be avoided.

+There are some reserved words and variables imported via "Particle.h" or "application.h" that needed to be avoided.

 # Implementation